-Our advisors have a crafted a curated list of their most frequently asked questions from their advisees, separated by category.
+Our advisors have a curated list of their most frequently asked questions from their advisees, separated by category.
 To view each category’s questions and answers, click “READ MORE” under each category.
 Click “READ MORE” again to minimize the category’s questions.

 Advising in C&IS